RIta Motta, MSW, RSW, child therapist at Kids Reconnect smiles as she holding a teddy bear who is waving his paw to say hi.

 Rita’s Professional Bio

 Rita Motta is a Registered Social Worker with the Alberta College of Social Workers.
-She holds a clinical master’s degree in social work (MSW) – Practice with Individuals, Families, and Groups, from the University of Calgary, and a bachelor’s degree in social work (BSW) from MacEwan University, where she graduated with distinction and was on the Dean’s List for all six semesters.
+She holds a clinical master’s degree in social work (MSW) – Practice with Individuals, Families, and Groups, from the University of Calgary, and a bachelor’s degree in social work (BSW) from MacEwan University, where she graduated with distinction and was on the Dean’s List.

-In 2024, Rita was lauded with the Dr. Gayla Rogers Legacy Medal in Social Work, which is awarded by the University of Calgary to the student with the highest cumulative GPA and who has demonstrated excellence in leadership and in their field placement.
+In 2024, Rita was lauded with the Dr. Gayla Rogers Legacy Medal in Social Work, which is awarded by the University of Calgary to the master’s student with the highest cumulative GPA who has also demonstrated excellence in leadership and in their field placement.

 Rita’s child therapy training and experience